 While I was pondering these things I did enjoy the time at home.
-My kids were 3 years old and 2 years old and it was the most time I was able to share with them to that point.
+My kids were ages 3 and 2 and it was the most time I was able to share with them to that point.
 Plus they had no idea what was going on.
 They just knew daddy was around more often.
 The support at home was great.
 I also had great support from friends and colleagues.
 One person in particular who was very supportive and helpful was my good friend Dave Leitao.
 At the time Dave was the Head Coach at Depaul where he was building a successful program.
 Dave is a super cool cat and a really good listener.
 He also could relate to my disappointment because he had been through a tough professional experience of his own.
 Now he was flourishing.
 In fact, he was flourishing at such a level that he eventually revealed in our conversations that he was going to be offered the Head Coaching job at the University of Virginia.
-This was Big time stuff and although he did talk about his impending decision, Dave often had a way of talking about major things in an understated manner.
+This was Big time stuff and although he did talk about the possibility, Dave often had a way of talking about major things in an understated manner.

 At some point in our discussions Dave suggested that he was leaning towards taking the Virginia job and suggested that if I were willing to come with him it would strengthen his conviction about the move.
 I’m sure his mind was made up but it was good to feel wanted and I’m certain Dave understood that.
 By this time, I was very fortunate to have had several opportunities to consider but the only situation I was excited about was the possibility of working with Dave at Virginia.
 I had always admired him and consider him a friend.
 Smooth transition.
 I got off the canvas, we packed up and moved to Charlottesville, VA: Great town, great people and simply a special place to work and raise a family.
 Dave did a tremendous job in our first year of creating the culture he wanted and we had a solid, unspectacular year with an undermanned team qualifying for the 2006 NIT.